Category — Friday Blog Roundup

 Okay, now my choices this week.

-The roundup to the Roundup: What I missed from travel.
-Thank you for celebrating the Roundup.
+The roundup to the Roundup: Go watch Severance if you like good tv.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between July 22 – 29) and not the blog’s main URL.
+Please use a permalink to the blog post (written between September 9 – 16) and not the blog’s main URL.
 Not understanding why I’m asking you what you found this week?
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.